Welding Technologies

 College Credit

-Students who successfully complete this course may receive articulated college credit to the following schools: Alpena Community College, Baker College, Davenport University, Grand Rapids Community College, Kirtland Community College, Mid Michigan Community College, Muskegon Community College, and Washtenaw Community College.
-For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Gogebic Community College, Grand Rapids Community College, Mid Michigan Community College, Mott Community College, Muskegon Community College, Northern Michigan University, and Washtenaw Community College.

 Credentials